Schedule Your Screening Mammogram Now at Our Midtown location.

 The team of compassionate women’s health providers here at Maiden Lane Medical is committed to helping you maintain and protect your health.
 They create customized menopause management plans to address your symptoms and alleviate your overall health.

 Menopause isn’t all bad.
 When your hormones settle down, you adjust to your new normal.
 But, you can and will continue to lead a healthy, active, and fulfilling life.
 Also, many of the reproductive health issues like fibroid or polycystic ovary syndrome that are driven by hormonal irregularities should stop.
-It is possible that if you have endometriosis, that the misplaced endometrium and resultant scar tissue could continue to cause disruptive symptoms.
+It is possible that if you have endometriosis, the misplaced endometrium and resultant scar tissue could continue to cause disruptive symptoms.

 If you’re experiencing menopause symptoms, contact us at Maiden Lane Medical for personalized menopause management support.
 Our team of women’s health specialists has years of experience in helping women optimize their health at every age.